How is apple cider made?

 How is apple cider made is a question you will probably only ask if you have several trees in the garden, access to surplus-fruit or perhaps know a greengrocer who is turfing out a box that has seen better days.

 You need 3 or 4 apples per litre of cider.
 The kick will be determined by how long you decide to let it ferment.
-A hydrometer will give you an accurate measure of the alcohol-content.
+A hydrometer will give you an accurate measure of the alcohol-content; only if you really want to know.

 Making apple cider in a large pot.